Skip to main content

 Why it would be hard to go back to the Corporate World

+Today is a beautiful spring day in Chicago.
+It has been 18 years since I left the corporate world.
+Of course, I am dating myself.
+It has its ups and downs being on my own.
+There have been years when we did extremely well and years in which it was a nightmare.
+My parents thought I was nuts to run my own business, but after many years in the corporate world I was tired of the bureaucracy and incompetents.
+Even with all its ups and downs, it has been a wondeful experience so far.
 There will be ups and downs in the future, but today as I biked to our office in shorts and have yogurt on the shores of Lake Michigan, I thought about what was really important.
 It is not about the fancy house or car, but having a wonderful family and a job that you enjoy.
 If I was in the corporate world, I would not be able to come into work in shorts and a t-shirt at odd hours or be with the family as often as I like.
 Yes, I work many hours each day, but I set the schedule.
-Oh yes, there is that call or emails from customers at 4:30 AM in the morning, but life is not perfect.
+Oh yes, there is that call

 Midwest Area Lotus User Group at LinkedIn

 We have created a new LinkedIn group in conjunction to the Midwest Lotus User Group Conference 2009.
 Our goal is to continue the collaboration between Lotus professionals in the Midwest Region of the United States even after the conference is over with.
 If you are interested in joining here is the link.
+Midwest Area Lotus User Group at LinkedIn

 Presenting at the June 8th GRANITE Lotus User Group Meeting